NetworkWebMasters/bdnindex/README.md

 ![screenshot](screenshot.png)

-# Before you can run this
+## To install

-- Make sure that the Google APIs Client Library for PHP is installed and in your include_path
+- Make sure that the Google APIs Client Library for PHP is installed and in your include_path.
+[Here's how](https://developers.google.com/api-client-library/php/start/installation).